 When it comes to the ‘drop off’ points, conducting a basic audit of your cart and checkout page should be the first step.
 By again making changes in a structured way, and keeping traffic consistent, this should allow you to see the impact of your changes to the performance of your Shopify store.

-What is the Shopify benchmark?
+What is the average AOV in 2021?
 Given that AOV is highly dependent on pricing and industry, rather than a distinct benchmark, the focus on this metric should be on continuous growth of the AOV on a month to month basis

 What do the numbers indicate?
 In terms of AOV, AOV tends to stay at a consistent level or increase.
 Based on this, the focus should be on the rate of increase and testing strategies to increase the AOV which are discussed below.